 Great job!
-You have decided to spend some time practising for your SPAG test.
+You have decided to spend some time practising for your spelling for the SATs test.

-In this activity, you will recap the meaning of homophones and homonyms and practice answering some questions to help you to feel more prepared for the SPAG test.
+In this activity, you will recap the meaning of homophones and homonyms and practise answering some questions to help you to feel more prepared for the SPAG test.

 What is a homophone?